MicrosoftDocs/patterns-practices/patterns-practices/guide/5-implementing-the-mvvm-pattern-using-the-prism-library-5.0-for-wpf.md

 The view model can implement commands as either a **Command Method** or as a **Command Object** (an object that implements the **ICommand** interface).
 In either case, the view's interaction with the command can be defined declaratively without requiring complex event handling code in the view's code-behind file.
 For example, certain controls in WPF inherently support commands and provide a **Command** property that can be data bound to an **ICommand** object provided by the view model.
 In other cases, a command behavior can be used to associate a control with a command method or command object provided by the view model.

+> [!NOTE]
-**Note:** Behaviors are a powerful and flexible extensibility mechanism that can be used to encapsulate interaction logic and behavior that can then be declaratively associated with controls in the view.
+> Behaviors are a powerful and flexible extensibility mechanism that can be used to encapsulate interaction logic and behavior that can then be declaratively associated with controls in the view.
 Command behaviors can be used to associate command objects or methods with controls that were not specifically designed to interact with commands.

 The following sections describe how to implement commands in your view, as command methods or as command objects, and how to associate them with controls in the view.